buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Spells like Heat Wave and Cone of Cold cover an area, allowing them to hit multiple creatures at once.

-A spell's description specifies its area of effect, which usually falls into one of five shapes: cylinder, cone, cube, line, or sphere.
-Each area of effect has a point of origin, a location from which the spell's energy manifests.
+A spell' \*\*s description specifies its area of effect, which usually falls into one of five shapes: cylinder, cone, cube, line, or sphere.
+Each area of effect has a point of origin, a location from which the spell' \*\*s energy manifests.
 The rules for each shape specify how to position its point of origin.
 Typically, a point of origin is a point in space, but some spells have an area whose origin is a creature or object.
 The point of origin must always be valid.

 - ***Cylinder***: the point of origin of a cylinder is the center of a circle of specific radius as indicated in the spell description.
 The energy in a cylinder expands in a straight line from the point of origin to the perimeter of the circle, forming the base of the cylinder.
-The spell's effect then goes from bottom to top or top to bottom to a distance equal to the height of the cylinder.
-The cylinder's point of origin is included in its area of effect.
+The spell' \*\*s effect then goes from bottom to top or top to bottom to a distance equal to the height of the cylinder.
+The cylinder' \*\*s point of origin is included in its area of effect.
 - ***Cone***: a cone extends in a direction of your choice from its point of origin.
 The width of a cone at a given point along its length is equal to the distance of that point from the point of origin.
-A cone's area of effect specifies its maximum length.
-The cone's point of origin is not included in its area of effect unless you decide otherwise.
+A cone' \*\*s area of effect specifies its maximum length.
+The cone' \*\*s point of origin is not included in its area of effect unless you decide otherwise.

 For example, a 9-meter Cone of Cold is 9 meters wide at the end and extends 9 meters from the point of origin; at 3 meters from the point of origin, it is 3 meters wide.
 - ***Cube***: you select the point of origin of a corner of the cube.
 The dimensions of the cube are expressed as the length of each of its edges.
-The cube's point of origin is not included in its area of effect, unless you decide otherwise.
+The cube' \*\*s point of origin is not included in its area of effect, unless you decide otherwise.
 - ***Line***: a line extends from its point of origin in a straight path for its entire length and covers an area defined by its width.
 The point of origin of the line is not included in its area of effect, unless you decide otherwise.
 A line, unless specified otherwise, is one square wide.
 - ***Sphere***: you select the point of origin of a sphere, which must be valid (see Range and Targets), and the sphere will extend from that point until it encounters an insurmountable obstacle or its dimension expressed in radius.
 The size of the sphere is indicated as a radius in meters that extends from that point.
-The sphere's point of origin is included in its area of effect.
+The sphere' \*\*s point of origin is included in its area of effect.

 A fireball that is generated in a 9x9 m room will take a good part of it, and in a 6x6 m room it will fill it all.
 In a 3x3 m room, if it has a way to exit through a door or window, it will continue its explosion until it reaches the 6 meter radius.
 A fireball in a 3x3 m corridor will saturate it for 6 meters forward and backward from the point of origin.